Chart Color Schemes

 Leeton's population is slightly younger than the national pattern

-The median age in Leeton is 37 years, which is lower than Rest of NSW's average of 43 years and close to Australia's national average of 38 years.
-The age profile shows that individuals aged 15-24 make up 14.8% of the population, a notable percentage compared to other age groups.
-Meanwhile, those aged 65-74 constitute only 9.6%, which is smaller than Rest of NSW's figure for this group.
-Between 2021 and present day, the proportion of individuals aged 15-24 has increased from 13.6% to 14.8%.
-Conversely, the percentage of those aged 45-54 has decreased from 11.6% to 10.0%.
-Looking ahead to 2041, demographic projections indicate significant changes in Leeton's age structure.
-The number of individuals aged 85 and above is projected to increase by 125 people (43%), rising from 291 to 417.
-Notably, the combined population of all age groups 65 years and above will account for 67% of total population growth in Leeton.
-However, projections also suggest declines in the populations aged 0-4 and 65-74.
+The median age in Leeton is 37 years, which is lower than Rest of NSW's average of 43 years and close to the national average of 38 years.
+The age profile shows that those aged 15-24 years make up 14.8% of the population, while those aged 65-74 years constitute 9.6%.
+Between 2021 and present, the proportion of 15-24 year-olds has increased from 13.6% to 14.8%, whereas the proportion of 45-54 year-olds has decreased from 11.6% to 10.0%.
+By 2041, demographic projections indicate that the number of people aged 85 and above will increase by 125 (43%) from 291 to 417.
+The combined age groups of 65 and above are projected to account for 67% of total population growth, reflecting Leeton's aging demographic trend.
+Conversely, the populations aged 0-4 years and 65-74 years are expected to decline.